When Location Shapes Choice: Placement Optimization of Substitutable Products: Heterogeneous Prices

-First, we show the result for a line graph (Lemma \ref{randline}).
-We then use the result for a line graph as a building block for establishing Theorem \ref{randgen}.
-Recall that in Lemma \ref{line} we showed that the best (deterministic) placement from the set $\{X^*_k\}_{k\in[m]}$, is at least $\frac{\alpha}{\log m}$-approximate.
-Also, recall that, the exact order of placement had no impact on the result -- $X^*_k$ can be any placement where the products in $S^*_k$ are placed in the first $k$ spots on the line.
-As an immediate consequence, we have that a random placement of products in $S^*_k$ in the first $k$ spots is $\frac{\alpha}{\log m}$-approximate on \emph{every} sample path.
-However, this does not give an approximation guarantee for the randomized placement $Y$.
-The difference being that we now allow repetition of products and some products in $S^*_k$ may not be placed at any location in $X^r_k$.
-In fact, we may have a very low value of $W(X^r_k)$ on some sample paths, such as, when a ``low revenue" product is placed at every location.
-The following lemma shows that such possibilities have a limited effect on the expected revenue.
-To streamline the analysis, assume $m=2^d$ for some integer $d\geq 0$.
-Note that this assumption is without loss of generality; if $m$ is not a power of 2, we can simply introduce dummy locations that are visited with zero probability. \begin{lemma} Given the assortment $S^*_j$ for $j\in[m]$, let $S^r_j$ denote a random assortment of $j$ products where each product is independently sampled from $S^*_j$ (with replacement).
-We have,
+To prove Theorem \ref{randgen}, we first show the result for a line graph (Lemma \ref{randline}).
+We then use the result for a line graph as a building block to establish Theorem \ref{randgen}. { We start by describing the main ideas at a high level.

-\end{lemma} \begin{proof}{Proof.} Let $\onee(i\in S^r_j)$ be an indicator random variable that is 1 if $i\in S^r_j$ and 0 otherwise.
-Using weak-rationality of $\phi$ (Assumption \ref{ration}), we have,
+\emph {Proving the result for a line:} Recall that in Lemma \ref{line} we showed that the best (deterministic) placement from the set $\{X^*_k\}_{k\in[m]}$, is at least $\frac{\alpha}{{\log_2 \rho}}$-approximate.
+Also, recall that the exact order of placement had no impact on the result, i.e. $X^*_k$ can be any placement where the products in $S^*_k$ are placed in the first $k$ spots on the line.
+In the new algorithm, we allow repetition of products and the candidate placement $X^r_k$ may not place some products in $S^*_k$ at any location.
+In fact, the value of $\mathcal{R}(X^r_k)$ may be very low with some probability, such as, when a ``low revenue" product is placed at every location.
+In Lemma \ref{helper}, we show that such possibilities have a limited effect on the expected revenue.
+Then, in Lemma \ref{randline}, we show that the sum of the expected revenues of the $\log_2(\rho)$ candidate placements $\{X^r_{j_{\min}}, X^r_{2j_{\min}},\cdots,X^r_{2^{d-1} j_{\min}}\}$, is within a constant factor of the optimal solution. }